 Requesting a payment on account

-If 14 days have passed since you have made your claim for housing benefit/local housing allowance, which was submitted with all the required information, and the claim is yet to be processed you will be entitled for a payment on account.
-Normally a payment on account should have automatically, but if it has not send this letter to request the payment.
+If 14 days have passed since your housing benefit/local housing allowance claim, which was submitted with all the required information, and the claim is yet to be processed you can get a payment on account.
+Payments on account should be automatic, but if it is not, send this letter.

 Requesting a statement of reasons for a housing benefit decision

 Requesting backdated housing benefit

-If you want to ask for your benefit to be backdated, you will need to state this when you fill in your housing or council tax benefit claim form.
-You will also have to include a letter or statement with your form, which states the reasons that you could not have claimed any earlier.
-Enclose any evidence you have to back this up.
+If you need your housing benefit backdated, you will need to say this in your housing benefit claim form.
+You must include a document and evidence which states why you could not have claimed housing benefit earlier.

 Requesting housing benefit for two homes

-Normally you can only get housing benefit for one home at a time.
-However there are special circumstances where it may be possible to have housing benefit paid for more than one home.
-Payments for two homes are not given automatically, so you will have to write to your housing benefit department and ask.
+There are circumstances when housing benefit can be paid for more than one home.
+Payments for two homes are not given automatically, so you need to write to your housing benefit department and ask.